Plan your trip around Hauraki Coromandel along State Highways 25 & 2. Please note some local roads and DOC sites are closed. Find out more

-Hot Water Beach is an NZ Must Do and one of its most dramatic places.
-From the sound of its surging waves to the fierce bite of hot sand underneath your bare feet at low tide, Hot Water Beach presents a landscape and an atmosphere like nowhere else.
+Hot Water Beach is an Aotearoa New Zeland Must Do and one of its most intriguing places.
+From the sound of surging waves to the surprising warmth of hot sand underneath your bare feet at low tide, Hot Water Beach presents a landscape and an atmosphere like nowhere else.

 At high tide, the beach appears much as you might expect - dramatic rolling surf, craggy rock-edged coastline, vast horizon with the shadowy glimpse of islands in the distance.
 At low-tide, the scene is spectacularly altered.
-Every day, without exception for weather, holiday, season or circumstance, you will find a community of people gathered within a 20 metre radius.
+Every day, (and nights with a full moon) without exception for weather, holiday, season or circumstance, you will find a community of people gathered within a 20 metre radius.
 They will be industriously digging a small pool or soaking in the rewarding results of theirs or someone else’s earlier efforts.
-The water is hot - up to 64 degrees celsius.
+The water is hot - up to 64 degrees Celsius.

 The main ‘Pay and Display’ car park is situated at the southernmost end of Hot Water Beach.
-It has newly upgraded restroom facilities, including showers.
-It is a 24 hour carpark and charges apply.
+It has restroom facilities, including outdoor cold showers.
+It is a 24-hour carpark and charges apply.
 Adventure awaits just beyond the shallow stream which must be walked across, pants rolled up and towels and shovels in arms in order to get to the ‘Hot Rock’ about 200 metres along the beach.

-Two smaller carparks further back along the road offer free parking and a pleasant stroll alongside the ‘Pa Track’ beside the stream if you prefer not to wade through water.
+A larger carpark further back along the road offers overflow paid parking and restrooms, and a pleasant stroll alongside the ‘Pa Track’ beside the stream if you prefer not to wade through water.

 The tide will determine when you visit Hot Water Beach.
 But it is up to you how long to stay.